Charity & Advocacy

 Our School Council last year voted on the charities they most felt we should support as a school.
 Unanimously the council voted in favour of Comic Relief, recognising the work the charity does in this country and in some of the world's poorest communities.
 On Friday 15th March we wore red and raised money for the charity.
 This is partnered with this term's value of Justice, where we are seeking to understand fairness, recognise how to stand up for those who need our help, and fight against injustice.
 Comic Relief is helping us put justice into action!
 We are so pleased that we raised £276!

-Nativities raise funds for clean water in Africa
+Nativities raise funds for Mary's Meals

 Harvest festival supports Swindon Foodbank